 Water Really Does Everything

 The only thing water doesn’t do it make for an interesting blog topic… cause it’s water.
-Water doesn’t come out of the tap in fantastical rainbow colours, there’s no delightful fizzle when you drink it, and most people, unless they’re very thirsty, don’t say “What I could go for right now is a giant glass of water”.
+Water doesn’t come out of the tap in fantastical rainbow colours, there’s no delightful fizzle when you drink it, and most people, unless they’re very thirsty, don’t say “What I could go for right now is a giant glass of H2O”.
 I say that… but I’m weird.
-My point is, water isn’t sexy, but listen up because it helps to keep you sexy!
+My point is, water isn’t facinating, but listen up because here’s why we need water.
+It helps to keep you sexy

 Why We Need Water